akashadhikari/100-days-of-django-archived/logs.md

 **Thoughts** : After following a user, the template was not rendering the Unfollow button and I managed to figure out why.
 Turns out, I wasn't calling the `count` method and setting the condition of returning 1.
 Some parentheses aren't just **small**.

+## Day 16: July 26 2018

+**Today I learned** :
+- Tinymce integration
+- Code snippet highlight
+- Personal CDN

+**Thoughts** : Wow!
+Ok, I have found some known bugs.
+I also have to make a comment section and other stuff but the important part was covered (well, at least in Django Admin).
+Now, the system accepts code/text snippets and highhlights them according to the language.
+It's a win!